Gift Giving Guide for People Who are Blind or Low Vision

 Consider these experiential gift ideas:

-Accessible travel experiences: Plan a getaway together.
-You may even consider using a company that organizes trips for people with disabilities.
+- Accessible travel experiences: Plan a getaway together.
+You might even consider using a company that organizes trips for people with disabilities.

 These gifts encourage exploration and connecting with others.
 Shared experiences deepen relationships, providing lasting joy and treasured stories to recount.
-Focusing on the experience rather than the item can create invaluable memories.
+Focusing on the experience rather than the item creates invaluable memories.

 Choosing gifts requires thought and care.
 Always consider the recipient’s preferences and needs.
 Research products thoroughly, read reviews, and note accessible descriptions.
-Don’t hesitate to seek advice from others who are blind or low vision.
+Do not hesitate to seek advice from others who are blind or low vision.
 Thoughtful planning ensures your gift will be both meaningful and well-received.

 Giving accessible gifts ensures everyone feels included.
-Thoughtful selections increase joy and further a sense of belonging.
+Thoughtful selections increase joy and belonging.
 Remember, the most meaningful gifts come from the heart.